 Ennis is in the forms and fashion business.
 Through its print division, the company makes a variety of custom business forms, financial and security documents, envelopes, tags, labels, and promotional products.
 Its print units include Northstar Computer Forms, Skyline Business Forms, and Adams McClure.
-The company's Alstyle Apparel subsidiary markets activewear basics (such as T-shirts, tank tops, and fleece) primarily under the AAA and Murina brands, among others.
-About 98% of Alstyle's revenue is from T-shirt sales.
+The company's Alstyle Apparel subsidiary (which it agreed to sell in 2016) markets activewear basics primarily under the AAA and Murina brands, among others.
 Customers include forms distributors, printers, ad agencies, retailers, and mass marketers.
 Founded in 1909, the company operates 55-plus manufacturing plants in the US, Mexico, and Canada.

 Texas-based Ennis operates its business across the US, as well as in Mexico and Canada.
 It generates more than 95% of its revenue from the US.

 The company's printing segment accounts for about 60% of revenue; the remaining 40% comes from apparel sales.

 Ennis sells its products through distribution centers, a sales force, and through a variety of manufacturers the likes of R.R.
 Donnelley, Standard Register, and Cenveo.

 The firm's advertising expenses have remained steady at about $1 million each of the past fiscal years.